wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * API-first to integrate anything with everything
    * Salesforce was designed with a <strong>metadata-driven</strong> architecture.
 Everything, including the code, configuration, and apps, is specified as metadata.
    <br /><br />

+The 2018 survey by 3rd-party BLuewolf found that 94% of Salesforce customers say it makes their job easier.

 Trailhead Module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/drucker_customer_market_driven/">Drucker School—Customer & Market Strategy</a> [1 hr 45 mins] +700
 to turn your organization into a customer and market-driven powerhouse with these insights.